eloquenza/VisHub/data-notes.md

 ### Why was the BigQuery/Githubarchive idea scrapped

-Mostly because of time constraints, but rather because of the large amount of data available with no easy way to filter through it.
+Mostly because of time constraints and quite frankly because of the large amount of data available with no easy way to filter through it.

 I do not have enough hard drive space left, therefore loading a large amount of data and preprocessing it in a locally hosted DB was not really possible - I also question if this would have been an successful endeavor because of the amount of CPU time needed to perform large SELECTs/JOINs on a dataset that is way above a TB.
 BigQuery's free tier was quickly eaten through with a simple query of asking which repos use which language.

+Sadly, this made calculating which user really interacted with another user via commits/issues on the same repository quite hard which is why I switched to the graph data set available on SNAP Stanford.
+For all that it is worth - for the purpose of this small visualization as submission, the result, i.e. the presentation the user sees, is pretty much the same but with other features denoted by the edges.

 Therefore, I have resorted to use the API only for the account-specific user data.
 Not much I can do.

 ### Scraping the GitHub GraphQL API for account-specific user data